psoetens/orocos-www/drupal/sites/all/modules/imagepicker/readme.txt

 After inserting an image into tinyMCE editor (doesn't matter which browser you are using) your cursor will be before '</a></div>' HTML tags.
 This might cause some problems, so be aware of it.

+	My Imagepicker in My Account
+Imagepicker can now be accessed in My Account, this is the best place to build up a collection of images.
+Here you can create Groups and add images to one or more groups.
+There is also an Admin mode where your images are listed.

+	Imagepicker Administrator
+In the 2 series there is the ability for an administrator to view/add/edit/delete anything.
+The directories under files/imagepicker are now stored under uid.
+Older systems should still run.
+See the configuration tab 'Validate Files'

+	Imagepicker external hook
+There is now an external hook in the upload submit function, called 'imagepicker_upload_extra'.
+So other modules can do things to images.
+It passes the new image id using the Drupal function module_invoke_all().